Est. 1978 Intermediate

 Why Modula-2 Mattered

-Despite being 47+ years old, Modula-2’s innovations are still relevant:
+Despite being nearly half a century old, Modula-2’s innovations are still relevant:

 1. The Module System